 More information is available on the following fact sheet:

-If you handle and/or work with hazardous materials and hazardous wastes, these tips may help businesses prepare for potential flooding.
+If your business handles and/or works with hazardous materials and hazardous wastes, these tips may you prepare for potential flooding.

 - Make sure that drums and other containers of hazardous wastes/products or used oil are closed, sturdy and leakproof.

 - Label all containers of hazardous wastes with the words "hazardous waste," a description of the container's contents and the date when first adding waste to the container.

 - Secure containers to protect from inadvertent damage.